 Therefore, this document follows the TID-To-Link Mapping element, as defined in 802.11 D1.0, section 9.4.2.295d.

-In addition, the proposed mechanism suggests an alternative to the “known” CSA mechanism (that may be lengthy due to sending the same notification several times ahead so all the STAs will receive it prior to the channel switching).
+In addition, the proposed mechanism suggests an alternative to the “known” CSA mechanism (that may be lengthy due to sending the same notification several times ahead so all the STAs will receive it prior to the actual channel switching).

 Actually, it takes advantage that there is more than a single setup link between the AP MLD and the non-AP MLD, so the frame does not necessarily have to be sent only on the link that is intended to be disabled.